FFmpeg

 VA-API

-VA-API can be used for encoding and decoding on Intel CPUs (requires intel-media-driver or libva-intel-driver) and on certain AMD GPUs when using the open-source AMDGPU driver (requires libva-mesa-driver).
+VA-API can be used for encoding and decoding on Intel CPUs (requires intel-media-driver or libva-intel-driver) and on certain AMD GPUs when using the open-source AMDGPU driver (requires mesa).
 See the FFmpeg documentation for information about available parameters and supported platforms.

 An example of encoding using the supported H.264 codec: